MaximusXVIII/nerve-diary/README.md

 ## 14th august report as in car
 - ** 1044 tingling in smallest and next finger, also feel pain in shoulder still
+- ** 1234 more tingling in arm
+- ** 1802 some shoulder pain, only on the left side as am moving stuff
 ---

 ## [Date] [Time]